Responsibilities for Sustainability

 Board of Management, CSO and Supervisory Board

 The E.ON Board of Management defines our sustainability strategy and has overall responsibility for our sustainability performance.
 We’ve designated a Chief Sustainability Officer (CSO), who oversees the sustainability activities across our company and informs the Management Board about important sustainability initiatives, developments, and key performance indicators on a quarterly basis.
-Leonhard Birnbaum, a member of the E.ON Management Board, has been our CSO since the end of 2017.
+CEO Dr. Johannes Teyssen is our Chief Sustainability Officer (CSO).
 The Supervisory Board is regularly informed by the Audit and Risk Committee of the Supervisory Board about or Sustainability performance and is also updated by the Board of Management.

 Central coordination and support